ahsumon85/secure-spring-boot-microservice/README.md

 - First we need to run `eureka service`
 - Second we need to run `auth-service`
 - Third we need to run `item-servic` and `sales-service`
-- Finally we need to run `gateway-service`
+- Finally we need to run `gateway-service`, if we did run `gateway-service` before running `auth-service and iteam,sales-service` then we have to wait approximately 10 second